-Our two log moderators try to update the spreadsheet as each new species emerges.
-Look under the first column, 2021 First, for the full list as it develops.
-If we miss an FOY (in other words, a new species has appeared but the spreadsheet hasn’t been updated), let one of the Jacks know.
-Sometimes, especially May-July, they come in bunches and make it tricky to keep up.
+Our log moderators try to update the spreadsheet as each new species emerges.
+Look under the first column, 2022 First, for the full list as it develops.
+Let us know if you see errors.

 The status of white admirals in NJ is confusing, to say the least.
 Although white-admiral-type individuals seen in North Jersey are sometimes considered representatives of the northerly sub-species of the Limenitis arthemis complex or hybrids of the two sub-species (white admiral x red-spotted purple), neither of those descriptions likely fits those we see in South Jersey.
 We are simply too far away from the southernmost populations of true white-admirals (southern New York).